NicholasMoser/Naruto-GNT-Modding/gnt4/docs/guides/structs/character.md

   - Used to count frames for damage/healing over time. e.g. Tsunade heal.

+### 0x270: **Transform Drain Counter**

+  - Used for every character but transformed Kakashi, Naruto, and Lee.
+    If current recoverable damage is less than current damage, heal 1 health.
+    The counter counts up by 1 until it reaches 0x18.

+### 0x278: **Health Recovery Drain Counter**

+  - Every frame counts up by 1 until it reaches 0x14, and either adds and subtracts 1 health.
+    Used with the Health Recovery and Drain handicaps.

 ### 0x27c: **Max Damage**

   - The total health of your character.
 You die when **Current Damage** >= **Max Damage**